-Trees of varying species also happen to line the park, such as the sequoia, a massively large and extravagant tree.
+Trees of varying species also line the park, including the sequoia, a massively large and extravagant tree.

 To accompany these trees, there are over 1,000 other species scattered throughout the large garden, all paired with different bird species.

-The garden is located in Nagaikoen, within the Higashisumiyoshi Ward in Osaka.
+- Address: Nagaikoen, within the Higashisumiyoshi Ward in Osaka

-Everybody loves ramen noodles when visiting Japan, so why not visit a museum dedicated to them?
+It is well known that everybody loves ramen noodles when visiting Japan.
+So why not visit an Osaka museum dedicated to them?

-Definitely one of the most unique Osaka points of interest, the Instant Ramen Museum is dedicated to expressing and educating those about the food known as instant ramen.
+Definitely one of the most unique Osaka points of interest, the Instant Ramen Museum is dedicated to educating people about the food known as instant ramen.

 While it is certainly bizarre with its topic of choice being instant noodles and the famous brand “Cup Noodles”, it is certainly worth a visit as it is one of the most memorable things to do in Osaka.

-Some exhibits within the museum are the Chicken Ramen Factory where you can watch and make chicken ramen by hand, the My CUPNOODLES factory in which you can customise your own special cup noodles package, and “the birth of chicken ramen” where you can experience and be educated about how the first instant ramen product came about.
+Some exhibits within the museum are the Chicken Ramen Factory where you can watch and make chicken ramen by hand, the My CUPNOODLES factory in which you can customize your own special cup noodles package, and “the birth of chicken ramen” where you can learn about how the first instant ramen product came about.

-The instant noodles tunnel displays a large and extensive line up of different brands, flavours, and other variations of instant ramen, which is similar to the instant noodles exhibit, which showcases the different packages attributed to the cup noodles brand from all over the world.
+The instant noodles tunnel displays a large and extensive line up of different brands, flavours, and other variations of instant ramen.

-For tasting and making memories, there is a tasting room, where popular brands and favourite flavours of instant ramen are obviously tried and tasted, as well as a museum gift shop.
+There is also a tasting room, where popular brands and favorite flavors of instant ramen are tried and tested, as well as a museum gift shop.

-Some items are even limited, making them valuable and rare; especially as they are only sold and marketed from this specific shop within the museum.
+Some items are even limited, making them valuable and rare; especially as they are only sold and marketed from this specific shop within this Osaka museum.